jamesyeap/icantfeelmyface/README.md

+`Made for HacknRoll 2023`

 # I Can't Feel My Face 😳

-made for `HacknRoll 2023`

 An easier way for both students and lecturers to record attendance in zoom meetings in various scenarios - from lectures, tutorials, or even examination using facial recognition.